 A stroke can be a devastating event that permanently changes a person’s ability to function.
-It can result in minor difficulties, such as muscle weakness, or more serious disability, such as not being able to speak or walk.
+It can result in difficulties, such as numbness, or more serious disabilities, such as not being able to speak or walk.

-The physical effects depend on the type of stroke, location of the stroke, the stage at which it’s diagnosed and treated, and the general health of the person.
+The physical effects depend on the type of stroke, its location, the stage at which it’s diagnosed and treated, and the general health of the person.

 Warning signs of stroke are summarized in the acronym FAST, which the National Stroke Association (NSA) defines as follows: